Foreign travel advice

 Public transport

 Be alert on public transport, at airports and in bus stations.
-Theft on buses is common, so always keep your belongings safe.
+Theft on buses is common, so keep your belongings safe.

-Buses have also been hijacked.
+There is a risk of bus hijacking.
 Try to travel on first-class buses using toll roads, which have a lower rate of incidents than second and third-class buses travelling on the less secure free (‘libre’) roads.
 Most first-class bus companies perform security checks when passengers board the bus.

-Main tourist destinations
+Cancun and other tourist destinations

 • Cancun